 - Rinse well with another fresh, warm, wet towel.

 When should parents wash their hands?

 You should wash your hands before or after you take part in activities that increase your risk of getting or spreading germs.

 You should wash your hands before you do the following:

-- Feed a baby or child, including mothers who breastfeed
+- feed a baby or child, including breastfeeding;